Entire St. Aloysius student body moved to virtual learning beginning Friday - The Vicksburg Post

 The school said the decision involves only those in grades seven through 12.
 Students at St. Francis Xavier will continue a “normal in-person schedule.”

-As for St. Aloysius students, school officials said a plan for semester exams “is being made and will be communicated via LMS and email.”
+As for St. Aloysius students, school officials said a plan for semester exams “is being made and will be communicated via (Learning Management System) and email.”

 Earlier this week, the school announced that the entire senior class — a total of 36 students — had been quarantined immediately and moved to virtual learning after a number of seniors had reported positive COVID-19 cases.
 The move was also necessitated after contact tracing had shown a large number of the class had been exposed.